Last Wills & Testaments

 Under Florida Statutes § 732.102 & 732.103, if there is no Will, then the assets will pass in the following matter:

+If the person died without a spouse or children.
 Then the assets will be distributed in the following manner:

 • Parents